tempertemper/www.tempertemper.net/src/site/posts/2019-08-04--website-version-5.md

 Another thing I don't mind losing at this stage is search.
 Rebuilding the search with JavaScript looks like a big (and interesting!) job; I didn't want to delay the launch any longer than I had to, so search is gone for now.

-Reintroducing search will be interesting from a design as well as develoment point of view -- it used to be global, but maybe it would be more useful if it were scoped to specific areas of the site, like the blog or resources.
+Reintroducing search will be interesting from a design as well as development point of view -- it used to be global, but maybe it would be more useful if it were scoped to specific areas of the site, like the blog or resources.
 Let's see.

 ## Some things have changed